James Develin: Professional career

+Pre-draft

-Develin went undrafted in the 2010 NFL Draft, as expected.
+Develin went undrafted in the 2010 NFL draft, as expected.
 He attended a tryout with the Cleveland Browns, but did not receive a contract offer.

 Oklahoma City Yard Dawgz

 Develin originally signed with the Oklahoma City Yard Dawgz of the Arena Football League (AFL) and appeared in one game.

 Florida Tuskers

 He then joined the Florida Tuskers of the United Football League (UFL), where he converted from defensive line to fullback.
 Develin played under Tuskers' head coach Jay Gruden.

 Cincinnati Bengals

 On November 30, 2010, the Cincinnati Bengals signed Develin to their practice squad.

-On February 3, 2011, Develin was reunited with his former head coach with the Florida Tuskers after Jay Gruden was hired to be the Bengals' new offensive coordinator.
+On February 3, 2011, Develin was reunited with his former head coach with the Tuskers after Jay Gruden was hired to be the Bengals' new offensive coordinator.
 Throughout training camp, Develin competed for a roster spot as a fullback against Cedric Peerman and Fui Vakapuna.
-On September 3, 2011, the Cincinnati Bengals waived Develin, but signed him to their practice squad the next day after he cleared waivers.
+On September 3, 2011, the Bengals waived Develin, but signed him to their practice squad the next day after he cleared waivers.
 Develin spent the entire 2011 season on the Bengals' practice squad.
-On August 31, 2012, the Cincinnati Bengals waived Develin as part of their final roster cuts.
+On August 31, 2012, the Bengals waived Develin as part of their final roster cuts.